 Candidates will have to answer multiple-choice questions on 5 categories: Introduction of Agile and Scrum, Scrum practices, Scrum planning, Monitoring Scrum projects and Advanced Scrum concepts.

 The EXIN exam has the lowest threshold (a score of at least 65%), and therefore appears to be easier than the Agile Foundation exam (70% score) and the Professional Scrum Master exam (80 %).
 Although EXIN is a known Dutch examination institute, their Agile Scrum Foundation certificate must yet prove itself.

 |Size||40 multiple-choice questions|

 |Pass Score||at least 26 answers must be answered correctly|

-This overview of agile / Scrum Certifications is written by Erik Philippus, owner of ImprovemenT BV, specialized in Agile Scrum Foundation training programs following a blended learning concept.
-More info to be found at: www.scrum-training.eu.
+This overview of agile / Scrum Certifications was written by Erik Philippus, owner of ImprovemenT BV, specialized in Agile Scrum Foundation training programs following a blended learning concept.
+More info to be found at: scrum training.

 Information about the ICAgile Certified Professional was provided by Kevin Doherty, Marketing Specialist at ICAgile.